bendrucker/animation-event/readme.md

 Type: `object`
 Default: `{}`

-Data to pass to the handler when the element is scrolled.
+Data to pass to the handler.
 This will be extended with:

 ###### name